Tackling plastic soup

-Deltares uses model simulations to calculate where there are high concentrations of plastics and to identify the effects that plastics have on how water plants and animals function (these simulations are known as Dynamic Energy Budget modelling).
-That allows government authorities, policymakers and administrators to take effective measures.
+Deltares uses model simulations to calculate where high concentrations of plastics occur and to identify the effects that plastics have on how water plants and animals function (these simulations are known as Dynamic Energy Budget modelling).
+This allows government authorities, policymakers and administrators to take effective measures

 Plastic soup is a complex problem that requires an understanding of technology, environmental hygiene and socio-economic disciplines.
 We are used to working on interdisciplinary lines at Deltares.
 Together with our partners and the problem-owners, we look for solutions.